 Wooden cutting board

 Wooden cutting boards have been in use for as long as we know.
-The self-healing properties, classic aesthetics, and durability, of wood, makes it one of the best cutting board materials.
+The self-healing properties, classic aesthetics, and durability of wood make it one of the best cutting board materials.

 Wooden boards are largely available in a variety of shapes and textures.